-5 Hacks So You Don’t Buy New Skis
+5 Hacks To Avoid Buying New Skis

 You ski two weeks a season, if that; you hear about the latest all mountain frontside, backside, sidecountry, fat, fill-in-the-blank technology, see the gear guide picks in those special “Buyer’s Guide” editions of every ski magazine this month and, whammo, you’re begging Santa for a new set of sticks.
 Don’t buy new skis!

 The pair you bought last year hasn’t even rusted yet.
 Do you seriously have to have the 2018 model?
 Whooo boy would the car industry turn around if they could figure out what skiers are drinking and bottle it for themselves.
 Maybe it’s time to sit tight, get creative and save yourself a grand.
 Who really needs new skis every year?